MaterializeInc/materialize/CONTRIBUTING.md

 Materialize is written entirely in Rust.
 Rust API documentation is hosted at
 <https://dev.materialize.com/api/rust/>.

-Prospective code contributors might find the [good first issue tag](https://github.com/MaterializeInc/materialize/issues?q=is%3Aopen+is%3Aissue+label%3A%22D-good+first+issue%22) useful.
+Prospective code contributors might find the [good for external contributors tag](https://github.com/MaterializeInc/materialize/issues?q=is%3Aopen+is%3Aissue+label%3A%22D-good+for+external+contributors%22+) useful.

 It's a good idea to comment on any GitHub issue you're planning to pick up to let folks know.
 That way, you can get proactive advice and speedier reviews.